dvcrn/unisync/README.md

     includedFiles:
       - com.raycast.macos.plist
     ignoredFiles:
-      - somethingToIgnore
+      - Name somethingToIgnore.plist
 ```

 - `basePath` is the path that contains the files to sync.
 It can be `~/Library/Preferences/` when the file in question is just a preferences file, but also soemthing like `~/Library/Application Support/Dash`
 - `includedFiles` are all files **within** basePath to process
-- `ignoredFiles` is the opposite of `includedFiles` - stuff you don't want to get processed
+- `ignoredFiles` is the opposite of `includedFiles` - stuff you don't want to get processed.
+Has to be Name, Path, BelowPath or Regex

 ## Troubleshooting & Caveats